Cheap Public Bus Tour of the Top Sights in West and East Berlin

 From here, the two bus routes differ: bus 100 goes through Tiergarten Park, while bus 200 stays at the southern edges of Berlin Mitte’s green lungs.
 Bus 200 passes the Elephant Gate of Berlin Zoo and continues along Tiergarten Street, where many embassies are located.
 Bus 100 and bus 200 cross routes at the bus stop Nordische Botschaften (Nordic Embassies), named after the Scandinavian embassies that share a modern, environmentally friendly building here.

 The Kulturforum area is a German cultural tour de force.
-The copper clad, orangey-yellow building of the Berlin Philharmonie houses one of the best-known symphony orchestras in the world.
+The copper clad, orangey-yellow building of the Berlin Philharmonie houses one of the best-known symphony orchestras in the world (free lunchtime concerts most Tuesdays).
 The Gemäldegallerie (Picture Gallery), with around 1,500 paintings including 16 by Rembrandt, is one of the largest collections in the world of 13th to 18th-century European paintings.
 Further sights here include the museums of Applied Arts, Prints and Drawings, and Musical Instruments as well as the New Gallery (20th century art – closed for several years for renovation).

 Next is Potsdamer Platz, the busiest area in pre-war Berlin, which sported the first traffic light in Europe.
 Post-war Potsdamer Platz was no-man’s land but since 1990 saw the rise of numerous new buildings.
 The most famous is the Sony Center (home of the Berlin Film Museum) – its tent-like, Mt Fuji-shaped roof is one of the symbols of a rejuvenated Berlin.